gocardless/legacy-api-docs/source/docs/03_resources/preauthorization/03_confirm_a_new_preauthorization/confirm_a_new_preauthorization.md

 The user will be redirected (a GET request) back to the URI specified with the following parameters:

 `resource_uri`
 :    The URI at which the new resource may be accessed via the API

 `resource_id`
 :    The unique id of the create resource

 `resource_type`
 :    The type of create resource.
-Accepts: bill, subscription or pre_authorizationsignatureA signature of the parametersstateThe state parameter passed in with the initial request if present
+Accepts: bill, subscription or pre_authorization

 `signature`
 :    A signature of the parameters

 `state`
 :    The state parameter passed in with the initial request if present

 TODO:
 - Add info about checking the signature